kangabru/react-event-modifiers/readme.md

   - [Mapped types](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html) to copy and modify the original `JSX.IntrinsicElements` types into custom ones
   - [Template literal types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) to modify event types like `onClick` to `onClick-stopPropagation`
 - Finally this library even has Typescript tests which cover important use cases.
 E.g. testing that non-modifiable props like `className` are not polluted with modifiers.

 ---

+## 🤷 Is this actually useful?

+It's a definitely a _tiny_ quality of life feature but it comes in handy.
+It really shines when making games and modals where there are many overlaying clickable elements.
+Having a simple modifier can keep code clean and even save you from making your own click wrappers.
+It's also a nice feature if you're writing a lot of client-side forms.

+---